yupgup/jonitrythall.com/_posts/2023-11-15-daily-discussion-prompts-wiggle-work-way.markdown

 - What’s your ultimate comfort food?
 - What’s your favorite restaurant, and what do you order there?
 - Share a cookbook, food blog, or culinary-themed book you love.

+### Twisted Tuesday
+- What’s a weird “glitch in the system” thing you’ve seen and can’t forget?
+- What’t the silliest thing you’ve ever done by mistake?
+- Share a science experiment or discovery that seems too strange to be true.

 ## Wednesdays
 Wednesdays are inherently Wiggle Work favorite–it starts with W and it marks a welcomed halfway point to the work week.